alf-p-steinbach/cppx-core/docs/example-kwic.md

 # Example: a KWIC-like greeting program

-Much of the point of the *cppx-core* library is to support good programming practices that otherwise would involve too much code, in answers to people's questions on the net, and in discussions on the net.
-And so this example is a possible such answer's or discussion's code example.
+This example is a possible Q&A answer's or discussion's code example.
 It's a more realistic use of the library than the “hello” program.

 The program asks for the user's name and if that name contains one or more repeated characters it reports one that has the maximum count, as the most common character in the name, and then presents the name repeatedly but offset horizontally so that occurrences of that character line up vertically: